Bobby Anderson (American football)

-Robert Conrad Anderson (born October 11, 1947) is an American former professional football halfback who played in the National Football League (NFL) for five seasons during the 1970s.
-He played college football for the Colorado Buffaloes, where he received All-American honors.
-He was drafted in the first round of the 1970 NFL draft, and played professional for the Denver Broncos, the New England Patriots and the Washington Redskins of the National Football League (NFL).
+Robert Conrad Anderson (born October 11, 1947) is an American former professional football player who was a halfback in the National Football League (NFL) for five seasons during the 1970s.
+He played college football for the Colorado Buffaloes, earning consensus All-American honors in 1969.
+He was selected in the first round of the 1970 NFL draft, and played in the league for the Denver Broncos, New England Patriots and Washington Redskins of the National Football League (NFL).
 Anderson was inducted into the College Football Hall of Fame in 2006.

 Early life

 Anderson was born in Midland, Michigan.
 He attended Boulder High School in Boulder, Colorado; following his senior season at Boulder he won the Gold Helmet award for being Colorado's top football player.

 College career

-Anderson attended the University of Colorado, where he played for the Colorado Buffaloes football team from 1967 to 1969.
+Anderson attended the University of Colorado Boulder, where he played for the Buffaloes from 1967 to 1969.
 He was the Buffaloes' dual-threat running quarterback during his sophomore and junior seasons, and led the team in both rushing and passing.
 The 1967 Buffaloes finished 9-2 and second in the Big Eight Conference, and Anderson scored twice as Colorado beat the Miami Hurricanes in the Bluebonnet Bowl.
 The 1968 Buffaloes finished 8-3, for third in the conference.
 When the 1969 Buffaloes faced injuries in the backfield, Anderson shifted to running back for the third game.
 The team finished third in the conference and went to the Liberty Bowl, where he rushed for a bowl record 254 yards and three touchdowns in a 47-33 victory over the Alabama Crimson Tide.
 Following his senior season, Anderson was recognized as a consensus first-team All-American.

 Anderson's older brother Dick played for Colorado as a defensive back from 1965 to 1967.